Muhdal-Amin/ALX-Resource-Hub/README.md

 ## Acknowledgements

-To ALX - For giving me the wings to fly and watering my bare dreams
+To ALX - For giving me the wings to fly and watering my bare dreams!

 [Muhdal-Amin](https://github.com/Muhdal-Amin)